Capo80/LearingFileSystems/OneFileFS/README.md

 # One File FS

+## Disclaimer

+This FS has been created for learning purposes and is objectively terrible, most of the stuff in here is outdated and should not be used.

+Problems:
+- using of normal write and read and not address space operations
+- memory managment is a mess, no use of caches and probrably a lot of leaks
+- file permissions do not work
+- there is too little information in the inode and some of it is not updated properly

+The objective of this FS was to understand how to link the operations and how to interact with the undelying block device, so i feel like the current state is a good stopping point.

+## Description

 This FS contains a single file, the block organization is the following.
-This FS does not use address space operations, which is probrably a bad idea.

 ```
 ---------------------------------------------------